libvips/libvips/doc/Examples.md

 Title: A few example Python programs using libvips

+# A few example Python programs using libvips

 This page shows a few libvips examples using Python.
 They will work with small syntax changes in any language with a libvips binding.

 The libvips test suite is written in Python and exercises every operation in the API.
 It's also a useful source of examples.

-# Average a region of interest box on an image
+## Average a region of interest box on an image

 ```python
 #!/usr/bin/python3